Cialis is one of the most widely recommended medications for Erectile Dysfunction. It differs from other ED medications, such as Viagra and Levitra.

 If you’re currently taking both Lisinopril and Cialis or are considering taking both medications, we recommend reading our recommended resources on the interaction between the two drugs.

-It’s important to understand how these medications may interact and affect your health, so be sure to consult with your healthcare provider before taking both drugs simultaneously.
+It is important to understand how these medications may interact and affect your health, so be sure to consult with your doctor before taking both drugs simultaneously.

 How much does Cialis lower your blood pressure?